What's Captain America's favorite dessert? An American Apple Pie, of course! And this one has a red, white, and blue piecrust shield.

 - Peel and core the apples and then slice them into chunks.
 Toss them with the brown sugar and cinnamon.
 Hold the bowl aside.

-- Take the pie shell from the fridge and discard the plastic.
-Take the apple mixture, drain off any liquid that has formed, and pour the apples into the shell.
-Spread the apples to an even thickness, and then drizzle the apples with the sweetened condensed milk.
+- Take the apple mixture; drain off any liquid that has formed, then pour the apples into the pie shell.
+Spread the apples to an even thickness.
+Drizzle the apples with the sweetened condensed milk.

 - Take out the red pie dough and roll it out on a lightly floured surface to a ¼-inch thickness.
 Place your 8-inch ring template on the dough and slice out the ring.
 Lay your 4-inch ring template on the circle of red dough in the center and slice out the ring.
-Discard the scraps or wrap them in plastic and refrigerate for another use.
+Discard the scraps.

-- Carefully lift the 8-inch ring (you can use a spatula to help or grab someone in the house to assist!) and place the ring over the apples, centering it.
+- Carefully lift the 8-inch ring (you can use a spatula to help or grab someone in the house to assist) and place the ring over the apples, centering it.
 There will be a gap between the crimped edge and the red ring.
-Then, place the 4-inch red ring on the apples centering it.
+Then, place the 4-inch red ring inside the larger ring, centering it.

-- Preheat the oven to 400° F. Move an oven rack to the lower half of the oven, and place a large baking sheet on the rack to get hot as the oven heats up.
+- Preheat the oven to 400° F. Move an oven rack down one notch, and place a large baking sheet on the rack to get hot as the oven heats up.

-- Take the chilled pie from the fridge and use a pastry brush to brush the top crust and crimped edges with half and half.
-If any puddles of half and half form on the crust, use the corner of a paper towel to soak these up.
+- Take the chilled pie from the fridge.
+Whisk the egg together with 2 tablespoons of water in a small dish.
+Use a pastry brush to brush the top crust and crimped edges with this egg wash.
 When the oven is ready, place the pie on the hot baking sheet.

 - Bake the pie for 20 minutes: after 20 minutes, reduce the oven temperature to 350° F and bake for 35 minutes longer.
 The filling will be just bubbling and the crust lightly browned.